Munford History, Family Crest & Coats of Arms

 The surname Munford was first found in Norfolk where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Munford family
+Early History of the Munford family

 This web page shows only a small excerpt of our Munford research.
 Another 98 words (7 lines of text) covering the years 1496, 1606, 1666, 1625, 1692, 1665, 1683 and 1686 are included under the topic Early Munford History in all our PDF Extended History products and printed products wherever possible.